 As we climb higher, the Chola Lake began to appear and the Cholatse give beautiful look from the west.
 At the same time, Ama Dablam will be saying hello from the south.
 The route continues to climb staying close to the rock wall.
 Depending on the weather, Crampons are advised tools as you will have to cross the glassier.
 You need to take great care here; as it can get dangerously icy.
 The pass is marked by prayer flags and spiritual cairns at the altitude of 5420m.
 From here you can take a close look of the majestic mountain peaks surrounding and glaciers.
 Trekking down to Thangnak is not very difficult.
 You will challenge ahead is Ngozumpa Glassier.
 This ice mass is the longest glacier in the Himalayas.
 The walking is tough and never-ending but the views come alongside will make you forget about it.
 You will cross few ponds/Lakes laying on the glassier.
 Continue gently up to the third lake the small settlement of Gokyo rests in tranquillity.

-We take early breakfast today to go-ahead for the final pass of the trek.
+We take early breakfast today to go ahead for the final pass of the trek.
 Our trek goes through alongside the Gokyo Lake.
-After crossing the stream ahead of the Gokyo Lake we will start climbing towards the Renjo Pass.
-The view of Mt Everest, Lhotse and Makalu follow your sight as you carry on ahead.
+After crossing the stream ahead of Gokyo Lake we will start climbing towards the Renjo Pass.
+The view of Mt Everest, Lhotse, and Makalu follows your sight as you carry on ahead.
 Again at the top of the ridge, you will be welcomed by prayer flags and cretins with incredible views.
-That’s a Renjola Pass at the altitude of 5340m. one of the most beautiful passes of the Himalayas.
-From here you can have the finest look over the Rolwaling Range, Ngozumpa Glassier and many other mountains.
+That’s a Renjola Pass at the altitude of 5,360m / 17,585 ft. one of the most beautiful passes of the Himalayas.
+From here you can have the finest look over the Rolwaling Range, Ngozumpa Glassier, and many other mountains.
 You will carry on ahead down south after the pass.
 Marlung is about 3:30 hours from the pass.

 From Marlung, the trail is easy and mostly downhill with little ascends.
 The trail mostly moves along the Bhote Koshi river with a view of Shar and Nup Straight Ahead.
 Soon we will reach the village of Thame.
 From here we will trek through the village of Samde, Thamo and Phurte with the peaks of Thyangmoche, Lhov, Sar and Nup can be seen in the south-west, while the Thamserku, Kusur Kangru and Kyanshar fill the south-est.